Municipal Broadband Study

 Municipal Broadband Market Survey

-The City of Northampton is conducting a broadband market study to determine if a municipal network is the best path to a future with faster and better Internet for our community.
+The City of Northampton has conducted a broadband market study to determine if a municipal network is the best path to a future with faster and better Internet for our community.
+Preliminary results of the residential and business surveys are very positive.
+The Final Report of the first phase of the study is expected to be released before the end of August 2021.

 The city is presently engaged in a study to determine the answer to this question.
 As communities across Massachusetts and the United States build municipal networks, we’re taking the time to carefully look at this idea, to make sure we choose the best options for our city.
 We need your help to accurately answer this question.
-These surveys are designed to help the city understand the needs of Northampton residents and businesses.
+These surveys were designed to help the city understand the needs of Northampton residents and businesses.
 To this end, we’ve hired an independent consulting firm called Design Nine to conduct a comprehensive survey and study.
-Please help out by participating.
-The better we understand how every home, school, and business, uses the Internet, what works well and what doesn’t, the better we will be able to make appropriate decisions about the future, and properly serve the community.
+The better we understand how every home, school, and business, uses the Internet what works well and what doesn’t, the better we will be able to make appropriate decisions about the future, and properly serve the community.

 The results will help the city to determine where the need is greatest, and help guide us on how to ensure that all citizens and businesses have affordable and adequate access to broadband Internet services.
 The ultimate goal is to develop a comprehensive set of strategies to make sure every person and business who needs it has access to high-performance broadband Internet, and that our city is well-positioned for our future needs.